LanguageMachines/foliautils/README.md

 - A sane C++ build environment with autoconf, automake, autoconf-archive, make, gcc or clang, libtool, pkg-config

 To install ticcutils, libfolia and ucto, first consult whether your distribution's package manager has an up-to-date package.
+If not, you can use the supplied `build-deps.sh` script to automatically download and install the latest stable versions of these dependencis dependencies.
+You can pass a target directory prefix as first argument and you may need to prepend `sudo` to ensure you can install there.

-To compile and install manually from source, provided you have all the dependencies installed:
+To compile and install FoLiA-utils manually from source, provided you have all the dependencies installed, do:

 ```
 $ bash bootstrap.sh